 Chapter One

+they put it.
 “Where shall we go for dinner?” she asked, punching the button for the elevator.

 “I don’t care,” Dane replied, sounding surly.